 Many of these systems are IP-based.
-The devices that open/close valves, switches, dampeners, sprinkler heads, temperature control, and many other devices each will be assigned an IP and MAC address and can be controlled from a workstation on the hospital network or in some cases, remotely.
+The devices that open/close valves, switches, dampeners, sprinkler heads, temperature control, and many other devices will each be assigned an IP and MAC address and can be controlled from a workstation on the hospital network or, in some cases, remotely.
 These devices are located on the hospital backbone, on the wireless infrastructure, or within a private network.

 On one level, this wasn’t a particularly worrisome situation.
 Being the product of a simple system glitch, the problem was solved easily enough.
-On another level, though, it was especially concerning: It exposed how a cybersecurity infiltration could cause chaos in a healthcare facility.
+On another level, it was especially concerning: It exposed how a cybersecurity infiltration could cause chaos in a healthcare facility.

 “Infrastructure” refers to the services necessary to support a healthcare facility’s medical and IT systems: electricity, water, gases, heating and cooling, steam and building automation.
 Many of these systems rely on the IT infrastructure – a facility’s technology “backbone” – to operate, and many are IP-based, which means they are assigned individual IP and MAC addresses that allow them to be controlled from a workstation on the hospital network or, in some cases, remotely.